Sigismund III Vasa: Marriages and children

-Sigismund was expected to marry Anna of Tyrol in 1603, however Emperor Rudolf II did not give his consent.
-Instead, on 11 December 1605 he wedded Constance of Austria (1588–1631), Anne's younger sister.
+Sigismund was expected to marry Anna of Tyrol in 1603, but Emperor Rudolf II did not give his consent.
+Instead, on 11 December 1605, he wedded Constance of Austria (1588–1631), Anne's younger sister.
 The match was condemned by nobles and clerics who previously opposed Anne and the Habsburg alliance; the match was savagely described as "incestuous".
 The death of Jan Zamoyski, leader of the opposition, in June 1605 allowed for the marriage to take place without incidents.
 Some threatened to abandon the royal court, notably Piotr Skarga.
 The marriage further fuelled the anger of Sigismund's most vocal adversaries, Nicholas Zebrzydowski.
 The wedding ceremony and Constance's entrance into Kraków was so ostentatious it was recorded in the form of a large gouache roll painting known as rolka sztokholmska, now housed in Sweden.
 Like her sister, Constance was well-educated and religious; she attended mass two to four times a day.
-She was also a good mother, who particularly cared for her stepson, Ladislaus, even in his twenties.
+She was also a good mother who particularly cared for her stepson, Ladislaus, even in his twenties.
 On the other hand, Constance approved of her husband's struggle for absolute power; she maintained considerable influence over Sigismund and the senators.
-To the general public she appeared cold, strait-laced, intolerant and even antisemitic; in 1626, she forbade the Jews to settle in the town of Żywiec which she privately owned and administered.
+To the general public, she appeared cold, strait-laced, intolerant and even antisemitic; in 1626, she forbade the Jews to settle in the town of Żywiec, which she privately owned and administered.
 Under her patronage, Austro-German culture as well as Spanish fashion flourished at the court.
 Constance died on 10 July 1631 from a heat stroke she suffered after attending mass on the Feast of Corpus Christi weeks earlier.
 They had seven children: